-It is an objective of the Trustees that members receive value for money, as small differences in charges can have a major impact on the size of members' pension funds by the time they retire.
+It is an objective of the Trustee Directors that members receive value for money, as small differences in charges can have a major impact on the size of members' pension funds by the time they retire.

-In order to meet this objective, a value for members assessment of the DC arrangements is carried out by the Trustees' investment consultant each year which benchmarks the fees that DC Section members pay, against those paid in It is assumed the current average level of contributions of £5,350pa is made each year.

-- 5. There are no charges levied on contributions. - 6.
-Values shown are estimates and are not guaranteed. - The projected growth rates for each fund or arrangement are as follows: Default Fund Growth Phase: 2.36% above inflation relevant, comparator pension schemes with a similar level of DC investment assets.
-It also considers how the cost of membership compares with the services and benefits received in exchange, which include scheme governance and management, investment, administration and communications services.
-The assessment recognises that the only charges borne by members are the charges deducted from the funds (i.e. the TERs shown above, plus transaction costs), while the charges for all
+To meet this objective, the Trustee Directors carry out a value for members assessment of the DC arrangements each year on the basis of information and advice from the investment consultant.
+The assessment compares the fees borne by DC Section members with other pension schemes that have similar investment arrangements and are of a similar size.
+It also considers whether fee levels are being justified by the services and benefits received in exchange, which include scheme governance and management, investment, administration and communications services.
+The assessment recognises that the only charges borne by members are the charges deducted from the funds (i.e. the TERs shown above, plus transaction costs), while the charges for all other services are borne by the participating employers.